Images

 Building Your Own Image

-• mechanisms for setting login credentials (e.g. SSH keys, local account, password) during initialization
+• Mechanisms for setting login credentials (e.g., SSH keys, local account, password) during initialization

-• any operating system licenses, if applicable
+• Any operating system licenses, if applicable

-Sharing Images with Other Projects
+Sharing Images Across Projects

 Last updated